amitmse/in_Python_/Others/README.md

 	- The width of the confidence interval is related to the margin of error, which indicates how much your sample estimate might vary from the true population value.

 - P-value:
+	- P-value represents the probability that observed results would occur if the null hypothesis were true.
+The null hypothesis typically assumes there's no effect or no difference between groups.
 	- Probability of observing test results at least as extreme as the results observed, assuming the null hypothesis is correct.
  	- It helps determine the strength of the evidence against the null hypothesis.
   	- P value is compared with a significance level.
 It does not provide information about the magnitude of the effect.